-Over the winter months, and more recently, the national lockdowns, we have unfortunately become accustomed to staying indoors due to the short daylight hours and cold weather.
+During the winter months, it's easy to become accustomed to staying indoors due to the short daylight hours and cold weather.
 You may be surprised to know just how much this lack of day and sunlight has on our body – and both our physical and mental health.
 When summer comes around, we're more likely to reap the benefits without noticing, but even then it might take more effort than you think to get enough sun.
 With a whopping 63% of our recent Quiz takers saying they don't get enough time outdoors, it's certainly an issue needs addressing.

 In the United Kingdom, whilst our weather isn’t always what we’d like it to be, we are lucky to have a huge amount of natural green countryside, as well as bustling cities, both providing us with exciting and enjoyable areas to take a daily stroll.
 So, it’s important that we really make the most of these areas and take advantage of our freedom to explore them.
-With the weather on the up and the country coming out of lockdown, we wanted to stress the importance of getting outside, and the health benefits we can gain by doing so.
+With the weather on the up, we wanted to stress the importance of getting outside, and the health benefits we can gain by doing so.

 Let’s start with the basics…